Together Puerto Rico

-This campaign is focused on purchasing water filters and solar lights for families in Puerto Rico where there is an island-wide "boil water advisory" and 10,000 people are still without power.
-For those that DO have power, the electricity goes out frequently.
+This campaign is focused on purchasing water filters and solar lights for families in Puerto Rico where the water quality is often poor, gets shut off regularly and there are frequent black outs.
 When there is no electricity, many of the water supply plants do not have the power to adequately clean the water.

 Our goal with this campaign is to keep people safe and healthy and to let these U.S. Citizens know they are not forgotten.
 We have partnered with Sawyer Products water filter company to buy the high-quality water filters at cost, reducing our expenditures and making your donation go even further.
 We have also partnered with MPOWERD to buy the Luci Lights at wholesale price.